oboehmer/dnac-template-as-code/README.md

-# DNAC Template Maintenance and Deployment via a CICD pipeline
+# Cisco DNA-Center Template Maintenance and Deployment via a CICD pipeline

-This repository contains a simple approch to maintain a DNA-Center template project and deploy templates on DNAC-managed devices, all using a CICD pipeline.
+This repository contains a simple approch to maintain a Cisco DNA-Center (DNAC) template project and deploy templates on DNAC-managed devices, all using a CICD pipeline.

 ## Requirements & Caveats